 If we could choose only two, hands down everyone would go for the soup and shrimp bonnets again (and again).

-Aside from what we enjoyed, you also have the options of slow braised pork belly, nanjing style duck, and a tamarind and shrimp soup.
+Aside from what we enjoyed, you also have the option a tamarind and shrimp soup.
+Our next visit, we will have to ensure we try this one.

 Main Dish Options